 A Fall Favorite

 The Maine Department of Agriculture, Conservation and Forestry is the State’s lead agency dealing with all aspects of the food system from the field to the table.
-The Department maintains a mission of fostering opportunities for the agriculture community and of promoting stewardship of Maine’s natural resources.
+The Department maintains a mission of fostering opportunities for the agricultural community and of promoting stewardship of Maine’s natural resources.

 Maine farmers are the stewards of 1.25 million acres.
 The land provides the public benefits of open space and recreation.
 They are the cornerstone of food security for Maine people.